 Driving a commercial truck can be lucrative, with salaries averaging $70,000 nationally.
 But it’s important to do your research first.
 Buying a commercial truck isn’t the same as buying one for personal use.
 This article will help you understand the considerations and funding options as you look into buying a truck for business purposes.

-How to buy a truck for your business
+How to buy a commercial truck

 A commercial truck is a valuable asset, and buying one or more could be a business decision that leads to success and profit for years to come.

 A good starting point is figuring out the cost and logistics to start your own trucking business.
 According to The Truckers Report, the cab of a new 18-wheeler costs between $130,000 and $180,000.
 A trailer can cost between $30,000 and $80,000.
 Used vehicles will cost much less, depending on the year, model, and accessories.